datactive/bigbang/README.md

 ### Loading Git Information

 After the git repositories have been cloned locally, you will be able to start analyzing them.
-To do this, you will need a &GitRepo& object, which is a convenient wrapper which does the work of extracting and generating most of the git information and storing it internally in a pandas dataframe.
+To do this, you will need a GitRepo object, which is a convenient wrapper which does the work of extracting and generating most of the git information and storing it internally in a pandas dataframe.
 You can then use this GitRepo object's methods to gain access to the large pandas dataframe.

 There are three main ways to generate a GitRepo object for a repository, using RepoLoader: